 The Hamburg Hauptbahnhof is also very impressive.
 There are 14 Gleise (tracks).
 Gleise 1 to 4 serve the S-Bahn, the suburban rail service; Gleise 5 to 14 are for regular train service.
 Most InnerCity Express (ICE) trains glide in and out of the Hauptbahnhof on Gleise 13 and 14.
 Hamburg trains to and from Italy will connect through either Zurich or Basel, Switzerland.

 The Munich Hauptbahnhof has several suburban stations, but most international trains stop only at the Hauptbahnhof.
 Direct service to and from Italy to Verona, Rome, Florence and Bologna.
+The most popular trains are from Munich to Florence and from Venice to Munich.

 Traveling from Italy to Germany, it is highly recommended to purchase a ticket and a seat reservation.
 The tickets are therefore only valid for the day and train booked.